Matthew Dolan (footballer): Middlesbrough

 Dolan began his career at Middlesbrough and in July 2010 was awarded a four-year professional contract with the club, and was captain of their U21 side.

 On 4 January 2013, Dolan joined Football League One side Yeovil Town on a months loan deal, and made his debut as a substitute in their Football League Trophy area semi-final defeat against Leyton Orient.
 He played his first League One match for the club in the 2–0 win at Sheffield United.
 Dolan only managed five appearances for Yeovil in his first spell on loan before returning to the Riverside due to injury.
 On 27 March 2013, Dolan unexpectedly returned to Yeovil for a second loan spell this time until the end of the 2012–13 season.
 On 29 March 2013, Dolan made his first appearance of his second loan spell for Yeovil as a second-half substitute in a goalless draw against Walsall.
 On 1 April, he scored his first goal in professional football in the 2–1 away win at Notts County, with a goal scored direct from a free kick.
 Dolan appeared as a second-half substitute in the 2013 League One play-off final as Yeovil beat Brentford 2–1 to secure promotion to the Football League Championship.
 Dolan returned to Middlesbrough having made nine appearances for Yeovil, in all competitions, in a loan spell hampered by injuries.

 In August 2013, Dolan joined his home-town team Hartlepool United on a one-month loan deal, linking up with former Middlesbrough coaches Colin Cooper and Craig Hignett.
 This loan was extended in October.
 Dolan then scored his first goal for the club, in a 3–1 win over AFC Wimbledon on 22 October 2013.
 This was followed up his second came on 26 December 2013, in a 1–1 draw against Chesterfield.
 In January, Dolan returned to Middlesbrough.
 He made 24 appearances in all competitions for Hartlepool, scoring twice.

-Under the management of Aitor Karanka, Dolan was the among players to be offload as part of Karanka's reducing the squad size.
+Under the management of Aitor Karanka, Dolan was among the players to be offloaded as part of Karanka's reducing the squad size.
 So on 1 September 2014 Dolan agreed to join Bradford City on loan until the end of the season.

 Bradford City

 On 6 May 2014, Dolan agreed to join Bradford City on a one-year contract.
 He moved on loan to Hartlepool United on 27 November 2014.
 He made only two appearances for Pools when he was recalled to Bradford City due to an injury.
+Dolan struggled for game time with Bradford and made only 13 league appearances and was released at the end of the 2014–15 season.